krisha-mehta/krisha-mehta.github.io/index.md

 # News

-- [May 2019] Our paper [HomeNet: Layout Generation of Indoor Scenes from Panoramic Images Using Pyramid Pooling][HomeNet] gets accepted at the 3D Scene Generation Workshop, CVPR, 2019!
+- [May 2019] Our paper [HomeNet: Layout Generation of Indoor Scenes from Panoramic Images Using Pyramid Pooling][HomeNet] got accepted at the 3D Scene Generation Workshop, CVPR, 2019!
 - [Feb 2019] Awarded with a scholarship of $6000 by the University of Auckland, New Zealand.
 - [Nov 2018] Selected for the Summer Research Program by the University of Auckland, New Zealand  .
 - [July 2018] Selected to attend Deep Learning Indaba.